kaankutan/django-qstash/README.md

 > QStash is a serverless messaging and scheduling solution.
 It fits easily into your existing workflow and allows you to build reliable systems without managing infrastructure.
 >
 > Instead of calling an endpoint directly, QStash acts as a middleman between you and an API to guarantee delivery, perform automatic retries on failure, and more.

+Compared to a traditional setup with Django, Celery, and Redis, which requires 3 to 4 processes, you only need to run a single process and can delegate the rest to Upstash QStash, significantly simplifying your infrastructure.

 django-qstash has a webhook handler that converts a QStash message to run a specific `@shared_task` function (the one that called `.delay()` or `.apply_async()`).
 It's easy, it's cheap, it's effective, and best of all, it unlocks the scale-to-zero potential of Django as a serverless app.